 Deferred tax assets or liabilities should never be classified as current (IAS 1.56).
 Instead, entities should disclose in the notes how much of the deferred tax balance is expected to be recovered within/beyond 12 months (IAS 1.61).

 Operating cycle of an entity is the time between the acquisition of assets for processing and their realisation in cash.
 When the entity’s normal operating cycle is not clearly identifiable, it is assumed to be twelve months (IAS 1.68).
 All assets used/sold, or liabilities settled, within an operating cycle are classified as current, even if this takes more than 12 months.
 Typical assets used or sold in one operating cycle are inventories and trade receivables.
 Typical examples of liabilities settled as part of the normal operating cycle are trade payables and short-term employee benefits.
 All kinds of borrowings and bank overdrafts are not liabilities that settled as part of the normal operating cycle (IAS 1.71) and therefore are classified as non-current unless they meet one of the criteria set out in IAS 1.69(b)-(d).

 The same operating cycle applies to the classification of an entity’s assets and liabilities (IAS 1.70).

 Current and non-current portion of a single asset or liability

-When a balance sheet line combines amounts to be recovered within and beyond 12 months (e.g. trade receivables/payables, inventories), an entity is required to separately disclose amounts expected to be recovered or settled within or beyond 12 months (IAS 1.61).
+For other assets and liabilities, when a balance sheet line combines amounts to be recovered within and beyond 12 months (e.g. trade receivables/payables, deferred tax assets/liabilities, inventories), an entity is required to separately disclose amounts expected to be recovered or settled within or beyond 12 months (IAS 1.61).
 This disclosure is thought to facilitate assessing liquidity and solvency of an entity.

 Presentation based on liquidity